 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to \$250,000 per offense.
-For more information, please see the website of the U.S. Copyright Office at www.copyright.gov/help/fag/. and FAQ's at http://www.copyright.gov/help/fag/.
+For more information, please see the website of the U.S. Copyright Office at www.copyright.gov/help/faq/.